 14.2 A candidate’s HDR program will be planned in consultation with their supervision panel within the first two months of full-time equivalent candidature.
 After this initial plan development, candidates are required to undertake the planning and review process every 6 months for international candidates and every 12 months for domestic candidates.
-The Dean, Graduate Research is the authority for approving the plan and progress review.
+The Principal Supervisor is the authority for approving the plan and progress review and the Dean, Graduate Research is the authority for approving the project’s budget

 (a) a comprehensive research project plan, including a project budget, and

 (b) a progress plan that identifies the key project activities, research training skills development, a plan to achieve conditions of candidature, a publication plan and a supervision panel/student meeting schedule.

 14.3 In reviewing a candidate’s progress, the candidate and their principal supervisor will:

 (a) review progress made towards the goals set in the previous plan and progress review document